 Counsel are expected to extend equal courtesy to all witnesses.
 Counsel will wait until the witness has finished answering before asking the next question.
-Multiple questions and repetitious questions will not be permitted.
 Counsel may not, by any action, inflection or expression, indicate disbelief of any answer.
-Counsel should admonish their clients and witnesses to refrain from such conduct.
-Counsel will treat each witness with courtesy.
-Counsel should not shout at, ridicule, or otherwise abuse any witness.
+Counsel shall admonish their clients and witnesses to refrain from such conduct.